 Flying to Europe via the Middle East?
 Incorporate a stopover with a choice of round trip cruises from Dubai and Abu Dhabi on the MSC Splendida.
 Or if South Africa is your destination, be tempted with a range of round trip cruises from 2 to 11 nights from Durban and Cape Town .

-MSC cruises in the Caribbean year round with three ships from Miami, Fort-de-France, Pointe-a-Pitre and Bridgetown plus MSC offers cruises from Havana, Cuba on board MSC Armonia and MSC Opera.
-During the warmer summer months of November to March, MSC has three ships operating MSC cruises in South America with departures from Rio de Janeiro, Sao Paulo and Buenos Aires.
+For cruises in the Caribbean, MSC Cruises operates year round itineraries with three ships from Miami, Fort-de-France, Pointe-a-Pitre and Bridgetown plus MSC offers cruises from Havana, Cuba on board MSC Armonia and MSC Opera.
+During the warmer summer months of November to March, MSC has three ships operating adventures in South America with departures from Rio de Janeiro, Sao Paulo and Buenos Aires.

 Best Cruise Deals